mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/06.Build-for-production/docs.md

 ## Artifact signing and verification keys

-The private key used for signing the Mender Artifact should be protected and kept outside of the build system, thus there are no extra steps needed to add it to any part of the build system, Mender Client nor Server.
+The private key used for signing the Mender Artifact should be protected and kept outside of the build system, thus there are no extra steps needed to add it to any part of the build system, Mender Clients nor Server.

-The Mender Client requires having the public key stored on the device to verify the Mender Artifact signatures.
+The Mender-update Client requires having the public key stored on the device to verify the Mender Artifact signatures.
 The best way to include a public key in the client is to add it to your own layer.
-Set the name of the verification key to `artifact-verify-key.pem` and append it to `SRC_URI` of the `mender-client` application before building the Yocto client image.
+Set the name of the verification key to `artifact-verify-key.pem` and append it to `SRC_URI` of the `mender` recipe before building the Yocto client image.
 For example:

 ```bash